 For additional information on the Sturgeon County Vegetation Management Program and Limited Control Area Agreements, please contact the Agriculture Services Department at 780-939-8325 or firstname.lastname@example.org.

 Through an external contractor, Agriculture Services provides information and pest control and removal of wild animals such as coyote and beaver.
 Information and assistance is also available for insect control and bug identification.
 Site visits can be arranged, or a specimen can be brought to the Agriculture Services Trailer, located adjacent from Sturgeon County Centre, for insect identification purposes.

-It’s the time of year where we are seeing and hearing more coyotes in the area.
-January and February are breeding season and Coyotes are hunting in search of food.
+January and February are breeding season and coyotes are hunting in search of food.
 When food supplies are limited, they experience a higher mortality rate and lower reproduction rates.

 Coyotes tend to be nocturnal, typically roaming at night looking for food; they are crafty hunters and will consume almost any type of food or small mammal including domestic pets.

 Protect yourself and your pets from encounters with coyotes by following these tips: